JackDanger/hsql/README.md

 ## How to use this

-Rather than specifying variables and metadata for a set of database queries in a .rb or other programming language source file the queries should be written to a .sql file directly.
+Rather than specifying variables and metadata for a set of database queries in a `.rb`,`.py` or other programming language source file the queries should be written to a .sql file directly.

     # filename: daily_summary.sql